Palo Alto Medical Foundation

 At some point, you've probably heard a homophobic remark, such as someone saying "That's so gay!" to indicate dislike or disapproval.
 Often, people dismiss these comments or think they don't really harm anyone.
 However, these comments and the attitudes that underlie them can actually have a lot of negative consequences for people of all sexual orientations.

-The reason people make these remarks, whether they know it or not, is homophobia: the irrational fear of homosexuality that results in prejudice and discrimination towards lesbian, gay, bisexual and transgender (LGBT) people.
-In this section, we'll examine the causes of homophobia and a related phenomenon, heterosexism, discuss how these attitudes affect people of all sexual orientations negatively, and suggest ways that you can combat homophobia in your daily life to make your community a safer and more affirming place for everyone.
+The reason people make these remarks is homophobia: the irrational fear of homosexuality that results in prejudice and discrimination towards lesbian, gay, bisexual, and transgender (LGBT) people.
+In this section, we'll examine the causes of homophobia and a related phenomenon, heterosexism.

 • Causes of Homophobia